TL;DR : You can get a summary of this article on its last section

 A major development is being planned as SelfKey works to adapt its ecosystem and solution for a future where DeFi is the mainstay of Crypto.
 In an adaptation of its tokenomics, SelfKey may launch a new token by the name of

-LOCK in a fair airdrop or fAirdrop.
-The fairness, in this case, will be a time-locked staking contract for users of SelfKey (who have an identity in the system) who are also holders of $KEY, the utility token.
-Community members will have to stake their $KEY to earn $LOCK.
-The longer $KEY is staked for, the more $LOCK will be accumulated.
-The rate of accumulation will be in direct relation to the percentage of $KEY being staked in aggregate.
-To unlock the new $LOCK, the staked $KEY codespan will be burnt.
+LOCK in a fair airdrop or fAirdrop .
+The fairness, in this case, will be a time-locked staking contract for users of SelfKey (who have an identity in the system) who are also holders of , the utility token.
+Community members will have to stake their to earn .
+The longer is staked for, the more will be accumulated.
+The rate of accumulation will be in direct relation to the percentage of being staked in aggregate.
+To unlock the new , the staked will be burnt.

 SelfKey is proposing to use to incentivize DeFi use cases related to SelfKey, for example, earning by utilizing DeFi platforms through the SelfKey Marketplace, and also as an incentive for becoming liquidity providers (LPs) to SelfKey partners, or becoming LPs for and pairings in selected platforms (incentivized pools).
 Currently, there is an open consultation on the proposed $LOCK tokenomics for those interested in participating.